-The table is displayed when there is at least one active Sensor Cluster.
+The table is displayed while there is at least one active Sensor Cluster.

-Status A green check mark indicates that the Sensor Cluster is connected to the Console.
-If you see a red "X" instead, make sure that the WANsupervisor service is running and look for errors in the event log (see page 31).
+Status A green check mark indicates that the Sensor Cluster is connected to Console.
+If you see a red "X" instead, make sure that the WANsupervisor service is running and look for errors in the event log (see page 32).
 Sensor Name Displays the name of the Sensor Cluster and a colored square with the color defined in its configuration.
 Click to open a new tab with data specific to the Sensor Cluster.
 Administrators and operators can right-click to open the Sensor Cluster configuration window.
-Pkts/s (In / Out) The inbound and outbound packets/second throughput.
+Pkts/s (In / Out) Inbound and outbound packets/second throughput.

-Inbound Bits/s The inbound bits/second throughput and the usage percent.
-Outbound Bits/s The outbound bits/second throughput and the usage percent.
-Received Pkts/s The number of packet/s reported by the Clustered Sensors.
+Inbound Bits/s Inbound bits/second throughput and the usage percent.
+Outbound Bits/s Outbound bits/second throughput and the usage percent.
+Received Pkts/s Number of packet/s reported by the associated Sensors.
 IPs (Int.)
-The number of IP addresses from to the IP Zone that send or receive traffic.
-Dropped The number of packets dropped by the Server Cluster.
-CPU% The percentage of CPUs used by the Sensor Cluster process.
-RAM The amount of memory used by the Sensor Cluster process.
-Start Time The date when the Sensor Cluster started.
-Server The server that runs the Sensor Cluster.
+Number of IP addresses from to the IP Zone that send or receive traffic.
+Dropped Number of packets dropped by the Server Cluster.
+CPU% Percentage of CPUs used by the Sensor Cluster process.
+RAM Amount of memory used by the Sensor Cluster process.
+Start Time When the Sensor Cluster instance started.
+Server Which server runs the Sensor Cluster.
 Click to open a new tab with data specific to the server.
 Administrators and operators can right-click to open the Server Configuration window.